cheeto-bandito/Headlixbase/README.md

 <img src="https://chetcheeto.files.wordpress.com/2022/02/headless.png" height="154px" width="200px" /><br />
 <a href="https://www.flaticon.com/free-icons/headless" title="headless icons">Headless icons created by max.icons - Flaticon</a><br />
-A Headless Sitecore Helix solution (Headlix) forked from [Helixbase](https://github.com/muso31/Helixbase) which can be used for Greenfield projects.
+A Headless Sitecore Helix (Headlix) solution template which can be used for Greenfield projects.
 Tackles some common problems when working with the platform.

 #### Features include:

+* Docker Ready!
 * Sitecore Content Serialization (SCS)
-* Sitecore 10.2.0 ready
+* Sitecore 10.2.0
 * Version trimming rules engine - Items limited to 10 versions by default
 * Search Templates computed index field - find all items from an index by any templates they implement
 * Non admin Item Unlock